Psychogenic pain syndromes

 It can be:

-• moderate or unbearable,
+• moderate or intolerable,

 • permanent or episodic,

-• one that causes only discomfort, or completely incapacitating.
+• causing only discomfort or completely disabling.

 Pain signals remain active in the nervous system for months or even years.
-Chronic pain causes many people to lose their jobs, relationships, and the ability to enjoy life.
+Chronic pain causes many people to lose their jobs, relationships, and ability to enjoy life.

 Causes of chronic pain

-1. Chronic diseases : arthritis, cancer, diabetes.
+1. Chronic diseases: arthritis, cancer, diabetes.

-2. Injury : herniated disc, torn ligament.
+2. Injuries: herniated disc, torn ligament.

-3. Primary pain syndromes :
+3. Primary pain syndromes:

 • neuropathic pain